hkparker/imux/README.md

 # imux

-This is a go library and corresponding command line tool for inverse multiplexing sockets.
+imux is a go library and corresponding command line tool for inverse multiplexing sockets

 An imux client will create a listener and forward data from any connections to that listener to an imux server, using a configurable number of sockets.
-An imux server receives data and opens corresponding sockets to the final destination.  imux uses TLS with Trust Of First Use (TOFU).
+An imux server receives data and opens corresponding sockets to the final destination.
+Encryption is done with self-signed TLS and Trust Of First Use (TOFU).

 ## example

-Let's say you wanted to expose an SSH server over imux.
+let's say you wanted to expose an SSH server over imux

 **server**

-Serve imux on `0.0.0.0:443` and connect out to `localhost:22`
+serve imux on `0.0.0.0:443` and connect out to `localhost:22`

 ```
 imux -server --listen=0.0.0.0:443 --dial=localhost:22